-A front door can tell other people a lot about those who live in the house beyond it.
-The entry door you choose can tell you a lot about yourself.
+A front door can tell other people much about those living in the house beyond it.
+How you choose an entry door can tell you a lot about yourself.
 So, pull up a beverage and find out who you really are.

 A funny thing happened around 2010.
 There was a shift to a more contemporary style.
 Everything changed in its look, and those who could, rushed to jump on the modern white design chariot.

-However, for most people, their home’s renovations happen in a piecemeal way.
-Partial renovations create conflicting styles on the outside and inside of your home, making choosing a style for your entry door, well, conflicting.
+However, for most people, their home renovations happen piecemeal.
+Partial renovations create conflicting styles on the outside and inside of your home, making choosing a style for your entry door conflicting.

 Be brave.
 If you are changing your door before you can finish your other exterior house renovations, you have two choices:

 Any rule, including those of colour and design, can be broken given the right circumstances.
-The following guidelines will hopefully help you get started choosing a new entry door.
+The following guidelines will hopefully help you start choosing a new entry door.

 The best principle to keep in mind is one of creating visual blocks.
 Put each of these three together on the front of your house:

-Scenario: If your house has a mix of stone veneer, siding and stucco, or has many structurally varied parts that come forward, or extend higher, or are completely different shapes, it is a lot for our eyes and brains to make sense of so the rest needs to be calming and simple.
+- If your house has a mix of stone veneer, siding and stucco or has many structurally varied parts that come forward, or extend higher, or are completely different shapes, it is a lot for our eyes and brains to make sense of so the rest needs to be calming and simple.

-Solution: The door and sidelights should be one colour and kept to a minimal design in this case.
+- Solution: In this case, the door and sidelights should be one colour and kept to a minimal design.

-Scenario: Alternatively, for instance, if you paint the face of the multi-patterned house all one colour, you lessen its busyness.
+- Alternatively, for instance, if you paint the face of a multi-patterned house all one colour, you lessen its busyness.

-Scenario: If your house has columns, they are thought of as medium-sized components, which is visually pleasant.
+- If your house has columns, they are considered medium-sized components, which is visually pleasant.
 However, if they are in the door’s vicinity, they add visual busyness around the door.

-Solution: Repeat a visual of the columns in the door’s sidelights and colour block it all.
-If you can create a large enough block of colour, for example using white on sidelights, door trim and columns, you can use an accent colour for your door.
-Note the repeating of the small accent visuals in the wrought iron of the door and sidelight glass and metal chair back.
+- Solution: Repeat a visual of the columns in the door’s sidelights and colour block everything.
+If you can create a large enough block of colour, such as white on sidelights, door trim and columns, you can use an accent colour for your door.
+Note the repeating of the small accent visuals in the door’s wrought iron of the door sidelight glass and metal chair back.

 The rules of colour follow the same rules of blending design styles.

-Scenario: If you spray paint all of the face of the house the same colour, or if the busiest patterned component of your home is made up of monochromatic colours (various shades and tints of one colour), its busyness is lessened.
+- If you spray paint all of the faces of the house the same colour, or if the busiest patterned component of your home is made up of monochromatic colours (various shades and tints of one colour), its busyness is lessened.

-Scenario: If your brick or siding is lighter in colour, consider keeping the colour palette all lighter, with only one component, the mid or darker tone.
+- If your brick or siding is lighter, consider keeping the colour palette all lighter, with only one component, the mid or darker tone.

-Solution: For example, the roof could be the dark component and the facia, eves, and windows a tint or tone of the white or light brick.
+- Solution: The roof could be the dark component, and the facia, eves, and windows a tint or tone of white or light brick.
 The door could be an accent colour if it didn’t compete with the busyness of components near it.

-Visit North Star Windows & Doors to see their selection of stunning Steel Insulated and Fibreglass door options.
+Visit North Star Windows & Doors to see their stunning Steel Insulated and Fibreglass door options selection.

-Visit Gentek entry doors to see their Premium Fibreglass and Steel insulated door offerings.
+See Gentek entry doors for their Premium Fibreglass and Steel insulated door offerings.

 What are the benefits of a Multi-Point Lock System on a door?

-Whether you choose a contemporary styled door or more traditional, all of Forest City’s doors come with an optional multi-point lock system.
-The multi-lock mechanism not only provides extra security, but it also prevents the deflection or warping caused by excessive sun exposure a south or west facing wall.
-Argon gas between the panes of glass provides the best thermal insulation possible in double Low ‘E’ glass with layers of transparent sliver deflects the summer heat.
+Choose a contemporary-styled or more traditional one; all of Forest City’s doors have an optional multi-point lock system.
+The multi-lock mechanism provides extra security and prevents deflection or warping caused by excessive sun exposure on a south or west-facing wall.
+Argon gas between the panes of glass provides the best thermal insulation possible in double Low ‘E’ glass with layers of transparent slivers deflect the summer heat.